 Where did this leave the German pillar-defenders?
 In a very embarrassing situation.
 The free speech pillar had been damaged enough at the banned conference and college protests.
 But until now all main German parties, still returning to what they call their Holocaust obligations, have supported every move by Israeli leaders, never condemning even the nastiest settlement land-robbery, child arrests, shooting of journalists, or erecting a Wall higher than that one in Berlin.
 Perhaps the loudest pro-Bibi voice of all, interestingly, is the extremely rightist Alternative for Germany (AfD)!

-But in an era of social media, despite constant stress on the one-day October 7 horror, it has become impossible to ignore the month-long, immensely worse genocide within Gaza – now with official condemnation by so much of the world.
+But in an era of social media, despite constant stress on the one-day October 7 horror, it has become impossible to ignore the months-long, immensely worse genocide within Gaza – now with official condemnation by so much of the world.
 The protests in Germany will undoubtedly continue.

 But other issues again intruded – or distracted.
 One was the legitimization of marijuana, with strict rules on age, location, and amount (which will inevitably be broken).